GaganBehrh/Quiz-Project/README.md

 To achieve these goals I used JavaScript to create these fictional quiz.
 I used HTML and CSS for the content and to make a good look for it.

 ## User story:
-(1)As a user, I want to be able to test my knowledge about different cities in Europe.
+1. As a user, I want to be able to test my knowledge about different cities in Europe.
-(2)As a user , I want to know my score.
+2. As a user , I want to know my score.
-(3)As a user, I want to know when I am on the last question.
+3. As a user, I want to know when I am on the last question.
-(4)As a user, I want to able to know if i lost or won the game.
+4. As a user, I want to able to know if i lost or won the game.
-(5)As a user, I want to know if the selected option is correct or not (6)As a user, I would like to see if all the buttons are functional.
+5. As a user, I want to know if the selected option is correct or not
+6. As a user, I would like to see if all the buttons are functional.

 ### Features for future implementation